-However it is more likely for Argentavis to spread its wings in an upright position, waiting for adequate updrafts.
-In such position it would not grow tired, as whole wings were surrounded by air flow and the moment our bird caught a right current, it leaped up thanks to its strong legs.
+However, it is more likely for Argentavis to spread its wings in an upright position, waiting for adequate updrafts.
+In such a position, it would not grow tired, as its whole wings were surrounded by airflow and the moment the bird caught a right current, it leaped up thanks to its strong legs.

 The starting process is one of the most dangerous (if not THE most dangerous) aspects of flying – much depends on the body position just before takeoff.
 If all went well, Argentavis flew horizontally-orientated, flapping its wings only occasionally to benefit most from the air currents.

 Its dietary preferences remain a mystery even today, yet the bird was a carnivore, presumably.
 However, it was not an active hunter, as e.g. eagles, for their body shape and relatively weak breast muscles would not allow it.
 Conceivably it feasted on carrion, just like condors.

 Scavenging would also require the bird to be proactive, which would force it to store reserves of calories to survive.
 Large size has become the root of many problems, as numerous potential opponents awaited it on the ground – e.g. predatory marsupials from the Thylacosmilus genus.